4 Ways to Grow Savings Account (Financial Advice)

-In many cases you can direct deposit a portion of your paycheck into a separate account for your savings.
-Many people find that if the money doesn’t go into their checking account to begin with, the chances of it getting spent on something else are a lot less.
+In many cases, you can direct deposit a portion of your paycheck into a separate bank account for your savings.
+Many people find that if the money doesn’t go into their checking account, to begin with, the chances of it getting spent on something else are a lot less.

 When you have a situation where you are considering taking money out of your savings account to pay for an unplanned expense, think twice, or even more than twice about what that decision means to your savings goals.

-It can be so easy to just transfer that money out, but in order to successfully build your savings account, your deposits have to happen more often than your withdrawals.
+It can be so easy to just transfer that money out, but in order to successfully credit your savings account, your bank deposits have to happen more often than your withdrawals.
 Just say no more often than you say yes to those spontaneous transfers.

-Sign up for account alerts that keep you in touch with your savings balance and also can alert you if the balance drops below a certain amount.
+Sign up for an account and set alerts that keep you in touch with your bank savings balance and also can alert you if the balance drops below a certain amount.

-Also, apps like Digit actually transfer small amounts from your checking account to your savings in a way that you don’t miss it after it’s gone.
+Also, apps like Digit actually transfer small amounts of money from your checking account to your savings in a way that you don’t miss it after it’s gone.
 I love it!

-So whether you are saving for a new car or saving for retirement, or any other savings goal, be sure to take into consideration these tips to help you continue to build and grow your savings account balance.
+So whether you are saving for a new car or saving for retirement, or any other savings goal, be sure to take into consideration these tips to help you continue to build your bank balance.
 Financial goals can be overwhelming, but with a little planning and self-discipline, your financial dreams can become a reality.